niolabs/docs/docs/blocks/block-development.md

 * **life cycle management**
   * `configure`: at the end of `configure`, the block is ready to receive signals.
 If an exception is raised during configure, the service won’t start.
   * `start`: during start, a block begins to send out signals.
 This method needs to eventually return so that the block status can change to “started”.
 For this reason, anything that runs continuously, should be run in a new thread.
-  * `stop`: after top, the block stops sending out signals and cancels jobs.
+  * `stop`: after stop, the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.
   * `notify_signals(<list of signals>, output_id)`: emits signals from the block.
 This method isn't intended to be overridden, but is it called by the block to send out signals.
 For example, you will usually call `notify_signals` at the end of your `process_signals` method.